too-soon/weaponrack/readme.md

 Lists all sets
 Usage: `/weaponrack list`

+Equipset
+Equips set with a given name
+Usage: `/equipset SetName`

 Once a set is created, it can be included in a macro by using `/equipset SetName`